paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-005-administrative-procedure.md

 (10) to the Comptroller General, or any of his authorized representatives, in the course of the performance of the duties of the Government Accountability Office;

+(11) to the Director of the Congressional Budget Office, or any authorized representative of the Director, in the course of performance of the duties of the Congressional Budget Office;

-(11) pursuant to the order of a court of competent jurisdiction; or
+(12) pursuant to the order of a court of competent jurisdiction; or

-(12) to a consumer reporting agency in accordance with [section 3711(e) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3711/e&num=0&edition=prelim).
+(13) to a consumer reporting agency in accordance with [section 3711(e) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3711/e&num=0&edition=prelim).

 **(c) Accounting of Certain Disclosures.—** Each agency, with respect to each system of records under its control, shall—